smartcar/ios-sdk/README.md

 `make` (optional)

 Defaults to `nil`.
-Including a `make` on the optional `VehicleInfo` object causes the car brand selection screen to be bypassed, allowing the user to go directly to the vehicle login screen.
+Including a `make` on the optional `VehicleInfo` object allows users to bypass the car brand selection screen.
 For a complete list of supported makes, please see our [API Reference](https://smartcar.com/docs/api#authorization) documentation.

 ### launchAuthFlow Parameters